By Alton Pryor

 Whips were never sold, loaned, borrowed, or traded.
 In his book Stagecoach Days in Santa Barbara County, Walker A. Tompkins wrote, “Whips were considered a part of the driver, who kept the lashes well-oiled and as pliable as “a snake in the sun.”

 Most stagecoach whips had buckskin lashes, usually 11 to 12 feet in length, attached to a five-foot hickory shaft.
 The lashes were 10 feet too short of reaching the lead team, controlled by reining.
 Some rare drivers did carry a “six-horse whip” with a 22-foot lash, but these were mainly for circus and rodeo appearances and were considered too unwieldy for practical use.

 The driver took his whip with him when off duty and always hung it up.
 He never rested it in a corner for fear of warping the stock.
 Neither did he wrap the lash around the handle for fear of curling the thongs.

 Stagecoach drivers were scornful of the way they were depicted in the movies.
-The top-grade stagecoach driver used cracking of the whip sparingly.
+The top-grade stagecoach driver used the cracking of the whip sparingly.
 These drivers were concerned that the “pistol-shot” sounds made by the whips would only startle their passengers out of their naps or, worse yet, spook their teams.

 Roads had to be built at public expense before stagecoaches were given a route.
 Some were little more than ox-cart tracks linking the various ranchos.
 Even the El Camino Real, the storied “King’s Highway,” was little more than a foot trail.

 At that moment, a rattlesnake slithering across the road in front of them spooked his team.
 George killed the snake, which measured five feet or more in length.
 A passenger commented on how much the snake resembled a rope.

 “By Gawd, that’s what I’ll use it for!” exclaimed George.
 He wrapped the dead snake around the single tree and knotted it into place.
 It worked, holding the damaged single tree together until it reached a relay station.